+- 7.1 A Member in Public Practice shall comply with the requirements of APES 320 Quality Management for Firms that provide Non-Assurance Services or where the Engagement is determined to be an assurance Engagement in accordance with paragraph 3.7, the Member shall comply with the requirements of Auditing Standard ASQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information, or Other Assurance or Related Services Engagements issued by the AUASB.

+- 7.2 A Member in Business who undertakes a Forensic Accounting Service should use a system of quality management that includes appropriate policies and procedures dealing with elements of quality management including but not limited to:

+- (a) Governance and Leadership;

+- (b) Professional Standards;

+- (c) Resources;

+- (d) Assignment performance; and

+- (e) Monitoring and remediation.

-- 7.1 A Member in Public Practice shall comply with the requirements of APES 320 Quality Control for Firms. - 7.2 A Member in Business who undertakes a Forensic Accounting Service should utilise a system of quality control that includes appropriate policies and procedures dealing with elements of quality control including but not limited to: - (a) leadership responsibilities for quality within the Employer; - (b) ethical requirements; - (c) human resources; - (d) Assignment performance; and - (e) monitoring. - 7.3 A Member performing a Forensic Accounting Service shall prepare working papers that appropriately document the work performed, including the basis on which, and the method by which, any calculations, determinations or estimates used in the provision of the Forensic Accounting Service have been made. - 7.4 A Member should be aware that working papers generated as part of undertaking a Forensic Accounting Service may be required to be furnished to other parties or the Court as evidence.
+- 7.3 A Member performing a Forensic Accounting Service shall prepare working papers that appropriately document the work performed, including the basis on which, and the method by which, any calculations, determinations or estimates used in the provision of the Forensic Accounting Service have been made.

+- 7.4 A Member should be aware that working papers generated as part of undertaking a Forensic Accounting Service may be required to be furnished to other parties or the Court as evidence.
 Where appropriate, a Member should maintain the chain of custody, including origin, possession and disposition of documents and other material, particularly originals, relevant to the Engagement or Assignment.